geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

  #.
 Configuration override files (See :ref:`adv_configuration_overriddes`)

-The GeoNetwork data directory is the location on the file system where GeoNetwork stores all of its custom configuration.
+The GeoNetwork data directory is the location on the file system where GeoNetwork stores much of its custom configuration.
 This configuration defines such things as: What thesaurus is used by GeoNetwork?
 What schema is plugged in GeoNetwork?
 The data directory also contains a number of support files used by GeoNetwork for various purposes (eg. Lucene index, spatial index, logos).